 - Lack of secondary features might not interest many buyers

 The step-through frame also guarantees a smaller overall equipment size comparatively.
-So, in case you suffer from space crunch and looking for a compact model, do have a look at the Marcy ME-709 model.
+So, in case you suffer from space crunch and looking for a portable recumbent bike, do have a look at the Marcy ME-709 model.
 The step-through design also enables easy mounting and dismounting, making it suitable for those with back/knee problems.

 The frame made from 14-gauge powder-coated steel assures sturdiness and stability despite the small footprint.

 You get to enjoy 8 magnetic resistance levels, which can be easily adjusted using an adjustable dial beneath the central console.

 The seat comes with comfortable padding and a contoured design providing great support for the back.

 - The pedals come with foot straps for additional stability

 - Simple LCD display